 Lastly, keep in mind that there are still bookings for meetings going on for the future.
 These will easily be 6-18 months in the future, making short-term cuts for payroll could have long-term consequences.
 The relief programs should help to minimize the short-term pain and help mitigate the longer-term impact.

-The world has just hit the pause button.
-Still, we all need to be ready to return to our normal operations and grow your destination and return your hotel partners to a sustainable occupancy level.
+The world has just hit the pause button and we can’t expect that travel and tourism will suddenly go back to normal once the doors are open.
+Still, we all need to be working towards growing your destination and returning your hotel partners to a sustainable occupancy level.
 First, identify where you are on your curve.
 We are seeing a 15-30 day bell curve from the time community spread reaches a destination—this is within a metro region or state, not the data we will see from the country.
 As we review industry news, trends, and considerable research provided by Tourism Economics, we see booking interest start to return at 30-45 days from community spread.
 The result is that those areas which are most likely to be hit first will also be the first to recover, but will continue to suffer the longer-term PR concerns about safety.

 As the virus settles into pockets, some destinations will be better suited to handle visitors sooner rather than others.
 All of us know from our experience working within the traveler’s journey that leisure travelers will dream about a type of trip well before they start considering your destination.
 It is imperative to meet them where they are in the journey.
 Right now, people are home either not working or working remotely; they are looking for distractions and are online in droves.
 Keep those who are showing interest and intent to travel inside of your funnel by maintaining some limited media through the duration of the crisis since leisure travelers generally take 40+ days to decide to book.
 Bear in mind, 76% of travelers stated they planned to travel in the next six months, as recently surveyed by Longwoods.